tablexi/a11y-testing-sandbox/README.md

 ## A11y testing tools

+### In the browser

-We will be using the following tools during the working session:
+We will be using the following tools during the working session.
+We've only tried these out in Firefox and Chrome-like browsers (Chrome and Brave specifically).
+If you would like to try using Safari or some other browser, please update this section with anything that you find.

 - Axe DevTools - extension for [Chrome](https://chrome.google.com/webstore/detail/axe-devtools-web-accessib/lhdoppojpmngadmnindnejefpokejbdd) and [Firefox](https://addons.mozilla.org/en-GB/firefox/addon/axe-devtools/)
-- Google Lighthouse - built into Chrome DevTools, available for [Firefox](https://addons.mozilla.org/en-GB/firefox/addon/google-lighthouse/)
+- Google Lighthouse - built into Chrome DevTools, see [note below](#using-lighthouse-with-firefox) for using with Firefox
 - Tota11y - extension for [Chrome](https://chrome.google.com/webstore/detail/tota11y-plugin-from-khan/oedofneiplgibimfkccchnimiadcmhpe) and [Firefox](https://addons.mozilla.org/en-GB/firefox/addon/tota11y-accessibility-toolkit/)
 - Wave - extension for [Chrome](https://chrome.google.com/webstore/detail/wave-evaluation-tool/jbbplnpkjmmeebjpijfedlgcdilocofh) and [Firefox](https://addons.mozilla.org/en-GB/firefox/addon/wave-accessibility-tool/)

+### Using Lighthouse with Firefox

+There is [an extension](https://addons.mozilla.org/en-GB/firefox/addon/google-lighthouse/) available for Firefox.
+However, this does not work when testing localhost.
+If you want to use Lighthouse to test localhost we need to use the [Lighthouse CLI tool]().
+Unfortunately this requires us to have Chrome installed, so it's probably easiest just to use directly in Chrome (or a Chrome-like browser).

+If we want to use the CLI tool, there is more information in the [Lighthouse repo](https://github.com/GoogleChrome/lighthouse#using-the-node-cli).

+### In CI

 We've also set up CI for Axe, Lighthouse and Pa11y following [this guide](https://www.adrianbolonio.com/en/accessibility-github-actions/).
 The configuration can be found in [./.github/workflow/a11y.yml](./.github/workflows/a11y.yml).